 Best Budget

-DYMO LetraTag 100H Plus Handheld Label Maker for Office or Home
+DYMO LetraTag 100H Plus Handheld Label Maker

 The Dymo LetraTag 100H proves you do not need Bluetooth or lithium-ion batteries to organize your desk drawers.
 This handheld classic runs on four AA batteries and prints on standard 12mm paper, plastic, or metallic LetraTag tape.
 We typed out dozens of file folder labels using the ABC keyboard and 13-character LCD screen.
 While the screen is strictly utilitarian, it allows you to preview text before printing to avoid tape waste.
 It supports five font sizes, seven print styles, and basic framing.
-At just over half a pound, it fits easily into a desk drawer and turns on instantly, making it perfect for quick, low-volume labeling tasks.
+At just over half a pound, it fits easily into a desk drawer and turns on instantly, making it excellent for quick, low-volume labeling tasks.

 You sacrifice connectivity and rechargeable power, and the thermal printing resolution is strictly basic—do not expect sharp graphics or imported logos.
 The manual tape cutter requires a firm press to avoid tearing.
 Yet, at a fraction of the cost of app-enabled models, the LetraTag 100H delivers immediate functionality.
 We recommend it for buyers who just want to label storage boxes and binders without installing another app on their phone.